 So a good place to start your wild camping kit list is with a backpacking pack.
 65l is about the right size you’ll want if you’re going on a longer multi-day wild camping adventure.
 However, if you’re just doing an overnight camp, a 45l pack will be fine.
 Always go as light as you can – your back will thank you later!
 Osprey is my favourite backpack brand and although cheaper options are available, I’d recommend investing in a good quality pack as it’s going to be carrying all your main wild camping essentials.
 Brownie points if you opt for a sustainable backpack!

 So this one’s a bit of a given.
 You need something to sleep in, right?
 But it’s important to invest in a tent that isn’t going to take you ten years to put up and take down.
 It’s also vital to remain as anonymous as possible while wild camping, so keep your tent small and simple so it blends in with your surroundings.
 Like your pack, there’s no specific tent you need to buy, so long as it’s under 3kg and easy to carry!
+If you really want to take this wild camping business seriously, invest in one of the best backpacking tents.

 3. Bivvy bag